FAQ

 —When the Smart Pump is first turned on the LEDs light as a visual clue that it powered up successfully.

-—When the toggle switch direction changes, the LEDs indicate which direction the pump will operate.
+—The LEDs indicate which direction the pump will operate.

 —A single red LED indicates the pump speed.